shatilov-diman/loggerpp/README.md

 Even if you try to add log messages from consumer's thread.
 But it's not a good idea due to recurtion.

-You may subscribe and and unsubscribe to dispatcher from any threads.
+You may subscribe and unsubscribe to dispatcher from any threads.

+But unsubscribe method block current thread will blocked while all previous messages are passed to all consumers.

 Also you may extend tags by call extend_logger & extend_exception from any threads.